 What do companies need to know about the CARES Act and Paycheck Protection Program?

-Trying to keep up with small business loans during COVID-19, is exhausting.
-The $2 trillion corona-virus relief package, officially known as the CARES Act, included $350 billion for a federal small business loan program called the Paycheck Protection Program (PPP).
-Shortly after the relief package was launched, the government announced it ran out of money for the small business stimulus package.
-This was followed by an announcement that another $310 billion would be available.
-With a large portion already spoken for, it’s expected to go quickly.
-The third wave of funding is pending.
+Trying to keep up with small business loans during COVID-19 is exhausting.
+The $2 trillion coronavirus relief package, CARES Act, included $350 billion for a federal small business loan program called the Paycheck Protection Program (PPP).
+Shortly after the relief package launched, the government announced it ran out of money for the small business stimulus package.
+In addition, an announcement followed that another $310 billion would be available.
+However, with a large part already spoken for, it’s expected to go quickly.
+Furthermore, the third wave of funding is pending.

 What We Learned About Small Business Loans and Funding Options

-- The speakers go into the in-depth difference between the types of loans available, including the Paycheck Protection Program (PPP), Economic Industry Disaster Loan (EIDL), and more.
+- The speakers talk about the difference between the types of loans available.
+For instance, the Paycheck Protection Program (PPP), Economic Industry Disaster Loan (EIDL), and more.

 - The necessity of the loan will be a top concern in loan eligibility.
-Our experts explain what is meant by “necessary to support ongoing operations as a result of current economic uncertainty.”
+As a result, our experts explain the meaning of “necessary to support ongoing operations as a result of current economic uncertainty.“

-- Loan forgiveness can be used for payroll costs (must be 75%), interest on a mortgage, rent, and utilities.
+- You can use loan forgiveness for payroll costs (must be 75%), interest on a mortgage, rent, and utilities.
 Reports required for loan forgiveness include payroll reports, invoice and payment records for all benefits, state/local taxes, and non-payroll costs.

 - There are other funding options for VC Backed Startups including: